hbrands/jira-issues-importer/README.md

 1. Select project you are interested in

-1. Specify Query criteria, Sort as needed
+1. Specify Query criteria, Sort as needed, if you have more than 1000 items use something like eg. `issuekey < PRO-1000 AND issuekey > PRO-2000` to select a range and export each set into separate XML files

 1. From results page, click on Export icon at the top right of page